des1re10/CIP-XXXX-Three-Factor-Governance-Voting-System-for-Cardano/Three-Factor Governance Voting System for Cardano.md

 ```

 ### Option B: Relative Time Calculation
-The relative time approach compares a wallet's effective holding time to the network average:
+The relative time approach compares a wallet's holding time to the network average, with a maximum cap of 2.0 (200%) on the time multiplier:

 ```python
 def calculate_relative_holding_time(wallet):